Housing and Innovation in Revit (HIR)

 • Windows facing the outdoors with reasonable privacy features (e.g. blinds or curtains)

-• Single occupancy rooms must be at least sixty square feet and six feet in its least dimension
+• Single occupancy rooms must be at least 60.00 ft^2 and 6.00 ft in its shortest dimension

 • Bedrooms must have a at least one smoke detecting device